Values and Principles of the Field

 The purpose was to build relationships between champions and key stakeholders operating in the Teen Healthy Relationships field, to develop a shared understanding of the current state of the field through sharing the Mapping the Field results, and to develop 4 – 6 preliminary action plans, supported by working groups, to address opportunities for building and strengthening the field.

-The second national forum was held in Winnipeg from June 4-5, 2018.
-It brought together approximately 70 stakeholders from different sectors and regions across Canada to understand, discuss, and connect with others in the field of Teen Healthy Relationships.
+The second national forum brought together approximately 70 stakeholders from different sectors and regions throughout Canada to understand, discuss, and connect with others in the field of Teen Healthy Relationships.

 This meeting was intended to build relationships for further collaboration across sectors and regions, share learnings on identified priority action areas for strengthening the field by the working group activity results, understand the Truth and Reconciliation calls to action for the field, and develop further recommendations to build and enhance the field nationally, including next steps for the field building work.